Hotel Hoppa

-Hotel Hoppa is a network of bus services owned and operated by Rotala, connecting major hotels near Heathrow Airport with Terminals 1-3 and Terminal 5.
-A free shuttle service links Terminal 4 with Terminals 1–3.
+Hotel Hoppa is a network of bus services owned and operated by Rotala, connecting major hotels near Heathrow Airport with Terminals 2&3 and Terminal 5.
 It operates eleven routes.
 The business became part of Rotala at the end of 2017, following its acquisition from National Express.
 It is operated under Rotala's Hallmark Connections brand.

 History

 The network was originally operated with a fleet of 1997 built Wright Crusader bodied Volvo B6LEs, which were painted in National Express circles livery with the red replaced by light blue.
 In 2008 these were replaced by 32 Alexander Dennis Enviro200 Darts painted in National Express white and grey livery.
 In 2019 5 Wright Streetlite DFs were added to the fleet.